 - Contact the APS investigator within 24 hours of the refusal/delay if the 24-hour period occurs during business hours; otherwise, contact APS the next business day, to discuss the situation and determine the next best course of action;

-- Add a new client on the Demographic screen in CIRTS, which requires only minimal demographic information (if the person referred refuses to be assessed);
+- Add a new client on the Demographic screen in eCIRTS, which requires only minimal demographic information (if the person referred refuses to be assessed);

-- Create an entry in the Received Services screen in CIRTS if case management services were provided.
+- Create an entry in the Activities tab in eCIRTS if case management services were provided.
 Set the Service to "Case Management" with the appropriate date and number of units;

-- Enter in the CIRTS Received Services screen the reason for the refusal or delay in service provision for high-risk referrals.
+- Enter in the eCIRTS Activities tab the reason for the refusal or delay in service provision for high-risk referrals.
 Set the Program to NDP and set the Service using the most appropriate code listed below:

 - CLDC Consumer deceased

 - CLDS Consumer delayed services

 - CLRF Consumer refused services

 - CLUV Consumer unavailable

 - PLAF Consumer placed in ALF

 - PLFM Consumer placed with family

 - PLHS Consumer placed in hospital

 - PLNH Consumer placed in nursing home

-- Set the number of units to zero;
+- Set the number of units to one;

+- Set the State Date in eCIRTS on the Activities tab to the date the delay or refusal was identified;

-- Set the Staffing Date field on the Aging Network tab to the date the situation was discussed with the adult protective investigator or adult protective investigator supervisor; and
+- Set the Staffing Date field on the Aging Network tab in ARTT to the date the situation was discussed with the adult protective investigator or adult protective investigator supervisor; and

 - If the individual is temporarily institutionalized, the intake entity will work with DCF to discuss changes to the individual's service needs upon return to the community.